ten-protocol/go-ten/design/Events_design.md

 - the visibility rules for events.
 - technical implementation details.

+### Requirements

+* Each subscription is tied to a specific account, and will only return events relevant to that account (the concept of relevancy is defined below)
+* Subscription requests and responses are encrypted in transit, and can only be decrypted by the enclave on one end, and the viewing key for the account the subscription is tied to on the other
+* Subscription requests are authenticated; a node cannot create a subscription on behalf of another account (e.g. to snoop on the pattern of traffic for that account)
+* This encryption reuses the wallet extension and its existing viewing keys, and is transparent to the user
+* The logs in transaction receipts are also filtered to only include events relevant to the account of the transaction submitter

 ## Obscuro Events Design

 In Obscuro, we aim to maintain the same building blocks that are found in Ethereum: events and subscriptions, and will